 -lb may refer to either

 libb.so.
-One might argue that the member in
+One might argue that the

 c.a should be extracted to satisfy

 b, in case